shivasiddharth/GassistPi/README.md

 Select advanced options, then audio and choose to force audio

-**Those using any other DACs or HATs install the cards as per the manufacturer's guide and then you can try using the USB-DAC config file after changing the hardware ids**
+**Those using any other DACs or HATs install the cards as per the manufacturer's guide and then you can try using the OTHER-DACS-HATS config file after changing the hardware ids**

 4. Restart Pi